-We will maximise the use of digital technology, when it is right for the individual, to access care and support.
+support.
+We will share data to enable a joined-up approach to planning and delivering care and support.
+We will work with partners to ensure quality planning, design, construction and management of spaces, places and homes.
+We will take an integrated approach to monitoring and improving the quality of health and care services.
+We will work together across the West Yorkshire Health and Care Partnership to identify areas for improvement and sharing of learning on a larger scale, where it adds value.
 We will use the resources available to us responsibly taking into account the impact on the wider system.
-We will share data to enable a joined-up approach to planning and delivering care and support We will develop a 'one workforce' approach for health and social care with partners locally and across West Yorkshire We will take an integrated approach to monitoring and improving the quality of health and care services We will minimise the impact of the services we provide on the environment and adapt to changes in the climate.
+We will minimise the impact of the services we provide on the environment and adapt to changes in the climate.